UCL-DSS/amex-hack/README.md

 ### Communication

-The committee will create a _Slack_ channel for the hackathon.
-Channels include:
+-   The committee will create a _Slack_ channel for the hackathon.

-- team-forming
-- committee
-- announcement
-- mentor/help desk
-- team private channels
-- sponsors?
-- ...

-Video conferrencing will be conducted on *Zoom*
+-   Video conferrencing will be conducted on *Zoom*

-### Events

-> @TODO: technical workshops(intro to Python, intro to React, ...) and AMEX career fairs?
->

 ### Mentorship